Mr. Hatfield's Neighborhood: Pentagon City, Virginia

 My All-Time Favorite Places To Dine:

 • Buzz's Original Steak House (Kailua/Lanikai, Hawaii) (The greatest steak house in the WORLD.
 You will especially love the smell of the warm ocean air while you dine.
-No credit cards accepted!)
+For many years no credit cards were accepted, but they take them now!)

 • Captain Parker's Pub (West Yarmouth, Massachusetts) (A Cape Cod icon, this restaurant serves the GREATEST clam chowder on the face of the earth - no exceptions!)